 Upon receipt of the Notice, the Student may submit an objection regarding the assigned Case Manager based on a perception of bias against the Student.
 The objection should indicate the reason(s) for the Student's objection.

-The Student may submit an objection in writing from the date the Notice was sent to the Student through the completion of the adjudication process in accordance with the accompanying Procedures.
+The Student may submit an objection in writing from the date the Notice was sent to the Student through the review of documentation according to the Procedures.

-Knowledge of the allegations or the facts or a prior allegation of misconduct is not a sufficient basis to establish bias of a Case Manager.
+Knowledge of the possible policy violations or a prior case of misconduct is not a sufficient basis to show that a Case Manager is biased.

 The objection will be evaluated by the AVP-OAIA or designee.

-Once the Notice has been sent to the Student, the Case Manager, in the Case Manager's sole discretion, will conduct an Investigation by:
+Once the Notice has been sent to the Student, the Case Manager, in the Case Manager's sole discretion, will conduct a Full Review by:

-At the conclusion of the Investigation, the Case Manager will prepare a Summary of Evidence in accordance with the Procedures.
+At the conclusion of the Full Review, the Case Manager will prepare a Documentation Summary according to the Procedures.

-The Case Manager will send a copy of the Summary of Evidence to the Student in writing.
+The Case Manager will send a copy of the Documentation Summary to the Student in writing.

 Opportunity to Be Heard

-The Student shall have an opportunity to review and respond to the Summary of Evidence and provide any additional information or Evidence to refute the allegations before a final decision is made as noted below.
+The Student will have an opportunity to review and respond to the Documentation Summary and provide any additional information or Documentation to address the possible policy violations before a final decision is made as noted below.

-The Deadline for the Student to respond to the Summary of Evidence in writing ("Response") is six (6) Business Days from the date the Case Manager sent a copy of the Summary of Evidence to the Student in accordance with the accompanying Procedures.
+The Deadline for the Student to respond to the Documentation Summary in writing ("Response") is six (6) Business Days from the date the Case Manager sent a copy of the Documentation Summary to the Student according to the Procedures.

-A Response that simply denies the allegations without providing the Student's position or supporting information will not be considered.
+A Response that simply denies the possible violations without providing the Student's position or supporting information will not be considered.

-If the Student does not submit the Response within the Deadline, the Case Manager shall make a decision without the Student's participation unless the Student can show a valid reason for failing to respond, as determined by the Case Manager.
+If the Student does not submit the Response by the Deadline, the Case Manager will make a decision without the Student's participation unless the Student can show a valid reason, as determined by the Case Manager, for failing to respond.

-If the Case Manager, in the Case Manager's sole discretion, believes that the Response warrants additional fact-gathering, the Case Manager may reopen the Investigation in accordance with the accompanying Procedures.
+If the Student responds, the Case Manager, in the Case Manager's sole discretion, may determine that additional fact-gathering is needed.
+If so, the Case Manager may resume the Full Review according to the Procedures.

-If the Case Manager finds the Student responsible for Academic Misconduct, the Case Manager shall review the Student's academic and disciplinary records to assess whether any Mitigating or Aggravating Factors may be considered in determining Sanctions.
+If the Case Manager finds the Student responsible for Academic Misconduct, the Case Manager will review the Student's academic and disciplinary records to assess whether any additional circumstances may be considered in determining Consequences.

-The circumstances under which the Academic Misconduct occurred;
+The situation in which the Academic Misconduct occurred;

 Absence of past disciplinary record;

-Length of time since last Sanction, if any;
+Length of time since last Consequence, if any;